 - Transfer students who collected under Chapters 30, 32, 33, 1606 and 1607 need to complete a request for Change in Program or Place of Training (VA form 22-1995).
 Previous college credit must be evaluated and annotated on the Student Educational Plan (SEP).

-- Fill out an Intent Form at the Veterans Center in the Hayden Hall Building, HH 756, every semester VA benefits are to be received.
+- Fill out an Intent Form at the Veterans Success Center in the IC Building, every semester VA benefits are to be received.

-- Turn in all VA educational benefits paperwork to the Veterans Center in the HH 756.
+- Turn in all VA educational benefits paperwork to the Veterans Success Center.

 A new veteran applying to the college will be advised of the benefits available to veterans on campus, will be given an information sheet explaining VA regulations pertaining to education while at Citrus College, and will be informed of responsibilities concerning the acceptance of benefits under the G.I.
 Bill.